astronomer/docs/astro/deploy-github-integration.md

 ---
 title: 'Deploy code with the Astro GitHub integration'
 id: deploy-github-integration
-description: Learn about the different ways you can deploy code to Astro.
+description: Learn how to automatically deploy Apache Airflow code to Astro from GitHub with a built-in integration.
 unlisted: true
 ---

 :::privatepreview
 :::

-Integrating GitHub with Astro is the fastest way to implement CI/CD for Apache Airflow and deploy code to Astro.
+Astronomer's built-in GitHub integration is the fastest way to implement CI/CD for Apache Airflow and deploy code to Astro.
 Astro’s automatic deploy system eliminates the need to implement GitHub Actions and gives you greater visibility into the code you’re running on Astro.

-To deploy code through an integrated GitHub repository, you first connect a GitHub repository with your Airflow code to an Astro Workspace.
+To deploy code through an integrated GitHub repository, you first connect a GitHub repository with your Astro project to an Astro Workspace.
 Then, you map a Git branch in that repository to an Astro Deployment.
 When a pull request is merged into your mapped branch, your code is automatically deployed to Astro.

-Compared to deploying code manually, using the Astro CLI, or through a custom CI/CD process, using the Astro’s GitHub integration:
+Compared to deploying code manually using the Astro CLI or through a custom CI/CD process, using Astro’s GitHub integration:

 - Allows you to enforce software development best practices without maintaining custom CI/CD scripts.
 - Makes it easy for developers to iterate on DAG code quickly.